dchwebb/MidiMonger/README.md

 ![Image](https://github.com/dchwebb/MidiMonger/raw/master/pictures/console.png "icon")

 # USB
 MidiMonger can act as either a USB device (typically for connection to a computer) or a USB Host (allowing USB Midi controllers to be connected).
-The mode is selected using a switch on the front panel and USB connection is via a USB C socket.
+The mode is selected using a switch on the front panel and is connected with a USB-C socket.

 In USB device mode USB MIDI data is merged with MIDI Serial data and sent to the CV and gate outputs as configured.
 In host mode USB devices can be connected directly to the module.
 This is typically used for MIDI keyboards and controllers that output via USB, but experimental support is also provided for USB HID devices - mouse support is currently implemented, but joysticks etc could be implemented in the future.